 She was supposed to be working on her spelling words, but out of the corner of my eye I could see her turning around, watching as I carefully lined up our flashcards across the kitchen floor.
 I knew I had her interest piqued.

-How to set up this simple kinesthetic math activity:
+kinesthetic math activity:

 - This activity can be set up for use by an individual or you can set it up “race style” for multiple students.
 To set it up for an individual, grab the flashcards for the math facts you wish to focus on and create a path for your child to follow.
 Make it fun!
 Have the flashcards go down the hallway, under the kitchen table, or even up the stairs.